aadya940/chainopy/JOSS/paper.md

 ### Documentation, Testing and Benchmarking

 For Documentation we use Sphinx.
-For Testing and Benchmarking the `MarkovChain` class we use the Pytest and PyDTMC [@pydtmc] package.
+For Testing and Benchmarking we use the Pytest and PyDTMC [@pydtmc] package.

 The results are as follows: